 Video Guide to remove FBI Moneypak Virus Scam (Applied to Variants of FBI Virus and FBI Green Dot Moneypak Virus)

 FBI Moneypak virus just shut down my computer for illegal cyber activity; is this true or just the FBI virus?
 I just got a FBI warning that says I need to go pay 300 dollars; is this true?
 I received message from FBI 300 dollars and my PC, saying “FBI blocked your computer for violation of federal law”.
 What is that?
+Can’t unlock my Samsung S8 due to FBI scam and Mm husband has a Samsung tablet which has been blocked by someone requesting him to buy Itune cards and giving them the number which I have just read here is a scam.
+Can you help us?
+Is there a way we can get rid of this?
 Is there a virus that claims to be the FBI and charge you money?
 Yes, Moneypack pre-paid payment is used by FBI virus scam to extort money from victims.
 Well, my computer just got locked down by a virus, saying that the Dept. of Justice locked me down and I need to pay $300 to MoneyPak to unlock my PC.
 What should I do when my computer is locked by the FBI Moneypak virus?
 My wife just called me in a panic because she opened a Pinterest website at work and a porn site came out with a warning to pay the FBI $350 to unlock.
 How can I help her?
 Fake FBI malware thing shut down your computer for watching porn and you are asked to pay $100, $200, $300, $350, $400 or $500.
 What is FBI warning virus? is it real?
 No, it is not real but a big scam.
 The euro version FBI Moneypak virus or FBI warning virus locked your computer asking for 100€ by Ukash or Paysafecard or voucher in 48 hours or 72 hours, otherwise you will be jailed.
 It is spreading from United States to Europe.
 Step away from this FBI virus scam and remove it completely as soon as possible!

-Special tips: Spending a lot of time fixing your computer with no success?
-Contact experts now to unlock your computer and remove the FBI Moneypak virus safely and completely.
+Special tips: Spending a lot of time fixing your PC, Mac or Mobile device with no success?
+Contact experts now to unlock your PC, Mac or Mobile device and remove the FBI Moneypak virus safely and completely.